spkdroid/RubyRails-Tutorial/README.md

 You can add your custom logic before and after the `@task.destroy` call and handle success and failure cases.

 Customizing CRUD operations is a fundamental part of Rails development, and you can tailor these actions to fit your application's specific requirements.

+"Congratulations!
+You've completed this introductory Ruby on Rails tutorial.
+You now have the skills to create web applications, customize CRUD operations, and explore more advanced features.
+Keep coding, experimenting, and building, as practice is the key to mastering Ruby on Rails.
+Happy coding!"